Shadow Report submission to the Committee on the Elimination of Discrimination against Women

 IHRA has made a Shadow Report submission to the Committee on the Elimination of Discrimination against Women (CEDAW), on the situation of intersex people in Australia.
-This submission builds upon our recent submissions to the Australian Law Reform Commission and the UN Human Rights Committee.
-It makes similar recommendations to those in our submission to the UN Human Rights Committee.
+This submission builds upon our recent submissions to the Australian Law Reform Commission and the UN Human Rights Committee, within parameters set by a much reduced word count.
+It makes similar recommendations to those in our 2017 submission to the UN Human Rights Committee.

 158. The Australian Government is committed to respecting the rights of all persons to physical integrity and reproductive rights.

 159. A procedure for the purposes of sterilisation may only occur in Australia with the person’s consent or with authorisation from a court or guardianship tribunal if the person is unable to give valid consent.
 Australia does not propose any changes to these arrangements.

 160. In 2013, an Australian Senate Committee completed an Inquiry into the involuntary or coerced sterilisation of people with disability and intersex people.
 The Australian Government considered the Committee’s recommendations, but does not propose any changes to existing arrangements.

 On 23 July, the Committee issued its Concluding Observations.
 These are exceptionally clear and strong, and IHRA thanks the Committee for its work.
 The language on forced and coercive medical interventions on intersex infants and children appears in the section on harmful practices, also including forced marriage, FGM and forced sterilisation of women with disabilities:

 5 (c) The conduct of medically unnecessary procedures on intersex infants and children before they reach an age when they are able to provide their free, prior and informed consent, and at inadequate support and counselling for families with intersex children and remedies for victims